nint8835/InvitationASM/README.md

 Usage: `MULTIPLY A, B, C`

 Multiplies the value stored at A by the value stored at B, and stores it at C

+#### DIVIDE
+Usage: `DIVIDE A`

+Divides the value in the register by the value stored at A

+Usage: `DIVIDE A, B`

+Divides the value stored at B by the value stored at A, and stores it back at B

+Usage: `DIVIDE A, B, C`

+Divides the value stored at A by the value stored at B, and stores it at C

+#### HALT
+Usage: `HALT`

+Halts execution of the program.